havishya10/Frontend-Mentor/blog-preview-card-main/README.md

 ---

-Note: This project is a solution to a Frontend Mentor challenge and demonstrates implementation of modern CSS features and responsive design principles.
+Note: This project is a solution to a Frontend Mentor challenge and demonstrates implementation of Semantic HTML and responsive design principles.